jmarquez211/Price-Evolution-Crypto/README.md

 # Price-Evolution-Crypto
-An interactive dashboard of the price for one selected cryptocurrencie
+An interactive dashboard of the price for one selected cryptocurrency

+I have used the package yahoo finance to extract the actual data